What is Sperm Banking & Why Should I Consider It?

 Why does Maze offer designated donor sperm banking, despite its complexity?

 At Maze we believe that all individuals who desire to be parents should have the means available to them.
-Donor sperm, designated donor sperm, donor egg, surrogacy, and advanced reproductive techniques are all tools available for couples or individuals to fulfill their dreams.
+Donor sperm, designated donor sperm, donor eggs, surrogacy, donor embryos, and advanced reproductive techniques are all tools available for couples or individuals to fulfill their dreams.
 We feel that as a medical community, these must all be available, and thus we are one of the few banks that has taken on this project.

 CONSIDERATIONS WHEN CHOOSING A SPERM BANK